 Parties can formally commit to good-faith interactions.
-In Australia, some agencies and contractors endeavor to enshrine aspirational "behaviors in contract" by spelling out their intentions for the conduct of the relationship.93 While these norms are

-93 David A. Hensher, "Contract Areas and Service Quality Issues in Public Transit Provision: Some Thoughts on the European and Australian Context," Journal hard to enforce, they set the right tone.
-Hypothetical examples of those norms are 'the contractor should never say 'no' to the agency's request without explaining the basis for the 'no,'' and 'personnel of one entity complaining about the performance of the other entity will couch the complaint as one about the other organization rather than the character of a single individual.'
+In Australia, some agencies and contractors endeavor to enshrine aspirational "behaviors in contract" by spelling out their intentions for the conduct of the relationship.
+While these norms are hard to enforce, they set the right tone.
+Hypothetical examples of those norms are 'the contractor should never say 'no' to the agency's request without explaining the basis for the 'no,' and 'personnel of one entity complaining about the performance of the other entity will couch the complaint as one about the other organization rather than the character of a single individual.'